-- Video Link: Students may also upload video of no more than 5 minutes, describing their presentation.
-NOTE: The video must be provided by a YouTube link.
+- OPTIONAL - Video Link: Students may also upload video link of no more than 5 minutes, describing their presentation.
+NOTE: The video must be provided in the form of a YouTube link.

 - Students may request to also present synchronously, to consist of a 10-minute Zoom presentation and a 10-minute Q&A session.
 Presenters will be able to share screen during their presentation with materials beyond their asynchronous presentation.